wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--mitre.md

 **Description**

-When a rule has 0 ID Techniques, an alert is generated with two empty arrays.
+If a rule has 0 ID Techniques, an alert should be generated without Mitre info.
 The rule has to have Mitre and ID XML tags.

 **Configuration sample**